MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

 # Rayan-Mohammad-process-instructor-draft

-# [Your Specific Title - e.g., Roadmap to Software Engineering]
+# Strategic Approach to Back-End Engineering: A Roadmap for Applied Computing and Computer Science Students

 **Prepared for:** Husky student pursuing a job as a [Job Title]
 **Prepared by:** [Your Name]